By choosing plants that positively interact with your leeks, you may reap bigger harvests, deter pests, and make better use of your space.

 How to Grow Leeks

-It’s easier to start with young leek seedlings than seeds.
+It’s easier to start with young leek seedlings than with seeds.
 Look for stocky seedlings that are about 8 inches tall.
-You want the seedlings to have a thick white base, showing they’ve been well-fed.
+You want the seedlings to have a thick white base, showing they have been well-fed.

 Plant the seedlings in early spring or fall.
 Also, space the seedlings about 6 inches apart in nutrient-rich soil with organic matter.